Kayla-Ard/E_Commerce_API_Online_Shopping_Project/README.md

 - Cancel an order that has not yet shipped or been completed

-*Below is a screen shot of the mysql database showing that I was able to design and create the a model to represent customers, orders, products, customer accounts, and a few additional features.*
+## *Below is a screen shot of the mysql database that shows the design of the model to represent customers, orders, products, customer accounts, and a few additional features.*

 ![SQL Workbench](mySQLworkbench_online_shopping_project.png)

-*Below is a screen shot of the user interface, Postman, that shows collections that categorize and group API requests according to their functionality*
+## *Below is a screen shot of the user interface, Postman, that shows collections that categorize and group API requests according to their functionality*

 ![Postman](postman_online_shopping_project.png)